 If you're a serious gamer, you need fast broadband.
 It could help performance of multiplayer games - ensuring you don't miss the crucial moment in a match on FIFA 2014 or a once-in-a-lifetime headshot in Call of Duty.
 But more importantly, it will let you download the games themselves, extra content, and updates and patches very quickly, so you spend more time playing and less time waiting to play.

-Phone calls are good and all, but sometimes you want to speak to someone face to face - especially if you have friends or family overseas.
+Phone calls are good and all, but sometimes you want to speak to someone face to face.
 On a video screen.
+It's especially useful if you have friends and family overseas.
 Online video calls and conferences can be data-intensive, and the faster your connection the smoother your experience will be.